Cowgirls' honors include Coach of the Year, Freshman of the Year and Offensive Player of the Year

-Pete Cuadrado enters his second season as the Wyoming Cowgirl head soccer coach after leading UW to a 7-11-4 record in 2013.
+Pete Cuadrado enters his third season as the Wyoming Cowgirl head soccer coach after leading UW to a 7-11-4 record in 2013.
 While in Laramie, he has compiled a 15-19-6 overall record and 5-9-3 conference record.

 Cuadrado joined the Cowgirl program after spending nine seasons at North Dakota State University where he compiled a 93-62-8 record.
 During the 2011 season at NDSU, Cuadrado led the Bison to a school-record win total of 15.
 On their way to a 15-4-2 record, the Bison recorded 11 shutouts and posted a 7-1-1 mark in Summit League play.
 The Bison advanced to their third-straight Summit League tournament, advancing to the title game before falling to Oakland.
 He had two players earn postseason honors with one First Team All-Summit league and Defensive Player of the Year.
 He also coached the first player in NDSU history to a CoSIDA Academic All-America First Team honor.